Top tips for staying safe online

 With technology becoming so dominant in our lives, our children are also increasingly exposed to new dangers and it’s our responsibility to be aware of safety online.
 At the age of 5 or 6, children are very savvy already and capable of browsing the world wide web…

-More and more, school children are using computers and internet access to do their homework, learn in class, and socialize with friends and family.
-Whilst kids are quick to pick up parent’s smartphones and tablets to have a play themselves, and schools are actively encouraging pupils to learn computer skills, we don’t always emphasize the importance of safe and secure searching!
+More and more, school children are using computers and Internet access to do their homework, learn in class, and socialise with friends and family.
+Whilst kids are quick to pick up parent’s smartphones and tablets to have a play themselves, and schools are actively encouraging pupils to learn computer skills, we don’t always emphasise the importance of safe and secure searching!

 Top tips for staying safe online